-Leverage Risk: Although DCA does not employ leverage in the implementation of its investment strategies, some ETPs and CEFs employ leverage.
+Leverage Risk: Although DCA does not employ leverage in the implementation of its investment strategies, some Exchange Traded Products, Private Equity investments and Closed-End Funds employ leverage.
 Leverage increases returns to investors if the investment strategy earns a greater return on leveraged investments than the strategy's cost of such leverage.
 However, the use of leverage exposes investors to additional levels of risk and loss that could be substantial.

-Market Volatility: The profitability of the portfolios substantially depends upon the Firm correctly assessing the future price movements of stocks, bonds, options on stocks, and other securities and the movements of interest rates.
-The Firm cannot guarantee that it will be successful in accurately predicting price and interest rate movements.
+Market Volatility: The profitability of the portfolios substantially depends upon the Firm correctly assessing the future price movements of stocks, bonds, options on stocks, and other securities and the movements of interest rates, valuation multiples, and capitalization rates, The Firm cannot guarantee that it will be successful in accurately predicting price, valuation and interest rate movements.

-Management Risk: Your investments will vary with the success and failure of our investment strategies, research, analysis and determination of portfolio securities.
+Management Risk: Your investing outcomes will vary with the success and failure of our investment strategies, research, analysis and determination of portfolio securities.
 If you implement our investment recommendations and our investment strategies do not produce the expected results, you can or will not achieve your objectives.